Adam-12: Production

-Most scenes in the older seasons were filmed at the Universal Studios Lot, mostly Courthouse Square and Colonial Street.
+Most scenes in the older seasons were filmed at the Universal Studios Lot, mostly in Courthouse Square and Colonial Street.
 Starting with the third and fourth seasons, the series gradually shifted to filming in actual locations in Los Angeles and the San Fernando Valley.
-The garage used tow trucks from the LAPD's North Hollywood Division, close to Universal Studios.
+The garage used tow trucks from the LAPD's North Hollywood Division that was located near Universal Studios.

 The police station used in the series was the Rampart Police Station, located at 2710 West Temple Street.
 The station was built in 1966, two years before the series began, and could thus be considered "state of the art" for most of the series' run.
 Rampart Police Station was closed in 2008, and Rampart Division moved to the newer and larger Rampart Community Police Station.
-The old station was renovated to serve as the headquarters for the LAPD Metropolitan Division, the specialized division that operates the department's SWAT, K-9, and Mounted platoons.
+The old station was renovated to serve as the headquarters for the LAPD Metropolitan Division.
 The renovated building, now known as the LAPD Metropolitan Division Facility, opened in 2016.